techytobias/NYC-Subway-Display/README.md

 - At this point, I'm assuming that you have the rotating cube demo file working.
 Your file structure should look like /home/pi/rpi-rgb-led-matrix/bindings/python/samples/
 - We will be keeping this file structure during this guide for the sake of simplicity.
 #### Transferring Files
-- Move the files rundisplay.py , mtacalls.py , and packageinst.sh to /home/pi/rpi-rgb-led-matrix/bindings/python/samples/
+- Move the files rundisplay.py , mtacalls.py (be sure to add your API key) , stops.csv , and packageinst.sh to /home/pi/rpi-rgb-led-matrix/bindings/python/samples/
     -Using FileZilla over SFTP is the reccommended way to do this.
 #### Installing Python dependencies
 - In your SSH window, change directory to our main directory